OBOAcademy/obook/docs/howto/review-pull-request.md

 1. **Check the Tests**: The PR should include tests that cover the new functionality or changes.
 Make sure the tests are meaningful, and they pass.
 If the project has a continuous integration (CI) system, all tests should pass in the CI environment.

-1. **Manual Testing**: Depending on the change, it may be a good idea to check out the PR branch and test the changes manually.
-This can help catch issues that are not covered by automated tests.
+1. **Manual Testing (use with care)**: Depending on the change, it may be a good idea to check out the PR branch and test the changes manually.
+This can help catch issues that are not covered by automated tests, or may be necessary if the diff is too large for a normal review.
+Note that this is an instance of [Guru Testing](https://wiki.c2.com/?GuruChecksOutput) and should only be used when there is a sense that automated testing is incomplete.
+If at all possible, an automated test should be recommended immedidately after the manual review is done.
+Examples of where this kind of manual review may be appropriate are cases where, for exampe, a lot of the class hierarchy of an ontology as affected by a change.
+Eye-balling may catch certain issues like missing super classes which are hard to capture through automated testing.

 1. **Check the Documentation**: If the PR introduces new functionality, it should also update the documentation accordingly.
 Even for smaller changes, make sure that comments in the code are updated.